hlucey/third-party/submitusage.md

 # Submitting usage for metered plans
 {: #submitusage}

-You are required to submit usage for all active service instances every hour.
-Not reporting usage can lead to the loss of revenue collection for IBM, in turn causing loss of revenue share for offering providers.
+You're required to submit usage for all active service instances every hour.
+Not reporting usage can lead to the loss of revenue collection for IBM, which can cause a loss of revenue share for offering providers.
 {:shortdesc}

 ## How the process works